jcsilva/jcsilva.github.io/_posts/2017-03-18-compile-kaldi-android.markdown

 When using Kaldi in Android you may need to install `libc++_shared.so` (which is located at `/tmp/my-android-toolchain/arm-linux-androideabi/lib/armv7-a/` in your host machine) in your Android system.
-As I was working with a rooted phone, I just copied it to `/system/lib`.
+As I was working with a rooted Android 5.1 phone, I just copied it to `/system/lib`.

 ## References